Pages for ...

 Each student will be photographed as his/her diploma is presented by the president of the University.
 Information will be sent to the student's home following Commencement.
 Each student will receive a free proof and the opportunity to purchase additional copies.
 There is no obligation to purchase these pictures.

-In addition, professional DVDs of Baccalaureate and Commencement will be prepared for a cost of $10 each and can be purchased online via the website.
+In addition, professional DVDs of Baccalaureate and Commencement will be prepared for a cost of $10 each and can be purchased online.

-The ALUMNI/AE OFFICE often receives the question of whether a graduate can be included in reunions of a class other than the one they are graduating with.
+THE ALUMNI OFFICE often receives the question of whether a graduate can be included in reunions of a class other than the one they are graduating with.
 The answer is yes.
-Please let the Alumni/ae Office know with which class you want to be listed, and they will be happy to include you in those mailings.
+Please let the Alumni Office know with which class you want to be listed, and they will be happy to include you in those mailings.
+For more information please contact Mindy Martynowicz.

 Manchester University is dedicated to the success of our graduates, and the Office of Career Services (OCS) is here to help!
-Alumni can utilize career services any time by appointment, phone or e-mail.
+Alumni can utilize career services any time by appointment.
+Please contact Betty Butterbaugh.

-Be sure to complete or make arrangements for the completion of all requirements, duties, and the payment of all outstanding bills with Student Financial Services before Commencement.
-Graduates who have not completed their academic work by 5 p.m. on Friday, May 17, or who have not submitted the signed diploma release, will receive only a diploma cover on Sunday.
+Be sure to complete Exit Counseling or make arrangements for the completion of all requirements, duties, and the payment of all outstanding bills with Student Financial Services before Friday, May 15.
+Graduates who have not completed their academic work by 5 p.m. on Friday, May 15, have a balance with the University, or who have not completed the Federal Loan Exit Counseling, will receive only a diploma cover on Sunday.
 The diploma will be sent after requirements have been completed.
 If you have questions about the completion of academic requirements, please contact the registrar.

 Some family health insurance plans end coverage of adult children at the time of their college graduation.
 We advise you to examine your family plan NOW regarding coverage following graduation.